 Another important destination where you can enjoy bird watching is the Tambopata National Reserve.
 This extensive and diversified reserve is located within the Peruvian Amazon basin, just south of the Madre de Dios River.
 If you plan to travel to Tambopata, you can get to the reserve by boat from the city of Puerto Maldonado.
 The reserve is home to some of the wildest and most pristine environments on planet earth, allowing numerous species of birds to flourish.

-Visitors are granted minimal access when looking to explore the reserve.
-All in the effort to ensure the protection of the reserve.
+Visitors looking to explore the reserve are granted minimal access to ensure the protection of the reserve.
 Its great purity and natural preservation is the reason for its popularity and attractiveness.
-Not in vain Tambopata is considered one of the best destinations for bird watching.
+Not in vain, Tambopata is considered one of the best destinations for bird watching in Peru.
 To have a dimension of the biodiversity that the reserve boasts, you can find approximately 670 different species of birds.
 Some of the most popular species in the area are the harpy eagle, the hoatzin, thirteen different species of tinamú, and the popular macaw.
-There are many reasons to visit Tambopata, and the known macaw is one of the best.
-However, you should also check Puerto Maldonado before leaving for your tour.
+There are many reasons to see birds in Tambopata, and the known macaw is one of the best.

 About four species of large and four small macaws have been recorded within the Tambopata National Reserve.
 Along with 17 other species of parrots and parakeets of different sizes.
 The macaw’s large size, strong voice, social nature, and vivid colors make these tropical birds of the Parrot family a favorite of many.
-One of the largest birds is the Hyacinth macaw.
+The largest of these birds is known as the hyacinth macaw.
 This one has a wingspan of up to 4 feet or 1.2 meters.

 After immersing yourself in an Amazon tour in Peru, it may be time to get to know Arequipa and its great attractions.
-Another of the best destinations in Peru to experience bird watching is the Colca Canyon.
-The Colca Canyon is located in southern Peru, about 160 kilometers northwest of Arequipa.
-The Canyon is a great tourist spot, since it has an approximate depth of 4,160 meters, doubling the depth of the well-known Grand Canyon.
+Another of the best destinations to experience bird watching in Peru is the Colca Canyon.
+This is located in southern Peru, about 160 kilometers northwest of Arequipa.
+The Colca Canyon tour is a great point spot, since it has an approximate depth of 4,160 meters, doubling the depth of the well-known Grand Canyon.
 And right next to the Canyon is the Colca Valley, another natural paradise full of wonderful scenarios.

 These environments are home to numerous species of birds, of which you can find the giant hummingbird, the Chilean flamingo, the Andean goose, and the popular Andean condor.
-Usually, bird enthusiasts come to the Canyon to appreciate the majestic Condor.
-Condors are a sight to behold and can be admired up close when they fly.
-The condor is one of the longest-lived bird species, having a useful life of more than one hundred years.
+However, usually, bird enthusiasts come to the Canyon to appreciate the majestic Condor.
+Condors are a sight to behold and can be admired up close as they fly.
+The condor is one of the longest-lived bird species, having a useful life of more than one hundred years!

 The majestic Andean condors of the Colca are one of the best spectacles to behold in the region.
 These can be admired up close as they fly down the canyon walls.
 The different viewpoints available will give you this incredible possibility.
 One of these popular viewpoints is the Cruz del Cóndor, where the canyon floor is about 1,200 meters.

 Many of the new species being discovered in Peru are monotonous colored birds.
 Such as the Tyrant Flycatchers and Tapaculos.
 Its drab colors are quite difficult to distinguish, making new identifications a challenge.
-Yet, the discovery of striking or distinctive species suggests that there are still a few discoveries to be made.
-And it is not surprising, since with the great biodiversity of Peru it is very possible to find new species far from human contact.
-Some examples are the Orange-throated Tanager (described in 1964), or the Long-whiskered Owlet (1977), or the Scarlet-banded Barbet (2000), or the Cordillera Azul Antbird (2017).
+The discovery of striking or distinctive species suggests that there are still a few discoveries to be made.
+And it is not surprising, since with the great biodiversity in Peru it is very possible to find new species far from human contact.
+Some species found are the Orange-throated Tanager (described in 1964), the Long-whiskered Owlet (1977), the Scarlet-banded Barbet (2000), and the Cordillera Azul Antbird (2017)

-It is very possible that there are still between 30 and 50 new species to be discovered in Peru.
-Perhaps the majority in regions of not very easy access.
+There may be still between 30 and 50 new species to be discovered in Peru.
+Perhaps the majority are in regions of not very easy access.
 So visiting Peru is ideal if you feel like a fan of the wonderful birds.
 And getting off the beaten track is not so necessary to spot many of the described species.